Nearly 2,000 visitors descended upon campus this past weekend for ReUnion, the annual celebration of the College’s graduates.

 Alumni convocation celebrated new board leadership, and a proposal to feminize the College’s motto and a status report on Union’s distinctive mission.

-John E. Kelly III ’76 was elected Saturday as the next chairman of the Board of Trustees, it was announced by Mark L. Walsh ’76, board chairman.
+John E. Kelly III ’76 was elected Saturday as the next chair of the Board of Trustees, it was announced by Mark L. Walsh ’76, board chair.
 Kelly, senior vice president and director of research for IBM Corp., assumes the post July 1.
-He is the current vice chairman of the board.
-David L. Henle ’75 was elected vice chairman.
+He is the current vice chair of the board.
+David L. Henle ’75 was elected vice chair.

 Student trustee Evan Leibovitz ’15 announced a proposed change to the College’s motto to add the French word for “sisters.”